newyork-anthonyng/articles/random/005_bracket_dot_notation/README.md

 # What's more secure?
-Dot notation or bracket notation
+Dot notation or bracket notation (JavaScript)

-There are many articles talking about the differences between `dot notation` and `bracket notation`.
+Many articles talk about the differences between `dot` and `bracket` notation.
 But which one is more secure?

 ## Quick overview
-In JavaScript, the `dot notation` and `bracket notation` allow you to access properties from an object.
+In JavaScript, the `dot` and `bracket` notations access properties from an object.

 ```js
 const dog = {